“Creativity is contagious. Pass it on…”

 Do you love to read?
 Love playing or listening to music?
 Love visual arts?
-If you do–fantastic–you’ve come to the right place.
+If you do, you’ve come to the right place.

-But did you know that almost half of the music and video we consume is streamed and it takes almost 15 million streams on YouTube to earn the creator the equivalent of the average monthly minimum wage of $1260?
+Did you know that almost half of the music and video we consume is streamed and it takes almost 15 million streams on YouTube to earn the equivalent of the average monthly minimum wage of $1260?
 Did you also know the median annual income of Authors Guild members is $17,500 for full-time authors and $4,500 for part-time authors?
 Not to mention the costless duplication and distribution of digital content that promotes piracy.

-The growing supply of new content means it will always be relatively inexpensive – the question is whether it will be any good.
-As we help professional creators, we help all the rest of us who like to create and share content just for fun.
-By saving creative industries, we can inspire the irrepressible creative impulse in all of us.
+By creating a sustainable new online ecosystem that empowers not only creators and consumers, but curators of content, we help innovative creators thrive, and reward all of us who like to create and share content just for fun.
+By saving creative industries, we inspire the creative impulse in all of us.